 Visa for Belgium

-All the information concerning visa applications for Belgium is available on the website of the Foreigners Department of the FPS Home Affairs, which is the competent Belgian authority for access to the territory, stay, residence and removal of foreigners in Belgium.
+All the information concerning visa applications for Belgium is available on the website of the Immigration Office of the FPS Home Affairs (website under construction, the information about visas are only available in French or Dutch at the moment), which is the competent Belgian authority for access to the territory, stay, residence and removal of foreigners in Belgium.

 At which embassy or consulate shall I introduce my visa application?